-*or such other amount and subject to such conditions as notified by Reserve Bank of India from time to time.
+*or such other amount and subject to such conditions as notified by the Reserve Bank of India from time to time.

 How much money we can carry on international flights from India?

-Tourists or NRIs while leaving India are allowed to take with them foreign currency not exceeding an amount brought in by them i.e. unspent foreign exchange left from the amount declared in the Currency Declaration Form at the time of their arrival in India.
+Tourists or NRIs while leaving India are allowed to take with them foreign currency not exceeding an amount brought in by them i.e. unspent foreign exchange left over from the amount declared in the Currency Declaration Form at the time of their arrival in India.